What is asset lifecycle?

 The CMMS impact

 To make a clear case for new asset acquisitions, management will need to review existing equipment and capital assets.
-With a mobile CMMS platform, all the relevant data is at your fingertips at all times.
+With a mobile CMMS app, all the relevant data is at your fingertips at all times.

 Using custom KPIs, you can generate a wide range of reports on asset performance and share them with all major stakeholders across the organization, which can streamline the decision making process.